TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. function:: import_module(name, package=None)

     Import a module.
-The *name* argument specifies what module to import in absolute or relative terms
+The *name* argument specifies what module to agiza in absolute or relative terms
     (e.g. either ``pkg.mod`` or ``..mod``).
 If the name is specified in relative terms, then the *package* argument must be set to the name of the package which is to act as the anchor for resolving the